 Major staff positions include a total of 8 years in the Directorate of Land Requirements, Middle East Asia Section Head in the SHAPE J5 Branch, Chief of Staff of Land Forces Central Area/Joint Task Force Central, and the J6 in the newly formed Canadian Joint Operational Command Headquarters.

-Col (Ret’d) Fawcett has participated in three UN Missions: Cyprus (UNFICYP), Former Yugoslavia (UNPF/UNPROFOR) and DR Congo (MONUSCO) where he served as the Deputy Chief of Staff Operations and Commander Task Force Kinshasa.
-He has also served in three NATO – led operations: IFOR (Bosnia), KFOR (Kosovo) and ISAF (Afghanistan).
-Finally, he participated in Operation CADANCE, the CF’s contribution to security operations for the 2010 G8/G20 Summits, where he was the designated CF Incident Commander working in the Integrated Security Unit.
+Col (Ret’d) Fawcett has participated in three UN Missions: Cyprus (UNFICYP), Former Yugoslavia (UNPF/UNPROFOR), and DR Congo (MONUSCO), where he served as the Deputy Chief of Staff Operations and Commander Task Force Kinshasa.
+He has also served in three NATO–led operations: IFOR (Bosnia), KFOR (Kosovo), and ISAF (Afghanistan).
+Finally, he participated in Operation CADANCE, the CAF’s contribution to security operations for the 2010 G8/G20 Summits, where he was the designated CF Incident Commander working in the Integrated Security Unit.

-Col (Ret’d) Fawcett retired from the CF in January 2013 and starting a private consulting firm focused on the defence and security market.
-In January 2014, he joined General Dynamics Canada as the Director of Business Development focused on the Canadian land and joint markets.
-His responsibilities focused primarily on the Canadian Army, engaging with the customer in support of both current and future programs, and supporting international opportunities with customer engagement.
+Col (Ret’d) Fawcett retired from the CAF in January 2013 and started a private consulting firm focused on the defence and security market.
+In January 2014, he joined General Dynamics Canada as the Director of Business Development for the Canadian land and joint markets.
+His responsibilities primarily concerned the Canadian Army, engaging with the customer in support of both current and future programs, and supporting international opportunities with customer engagement.

-In December 2004, Col (Ret’d) Fawcett was awarded the NATO Meritorious Service Medal, in 2007, he was appointed as an Officer of the Order of Military Merit, in 2010 he was awarded the RCMP Award of Distinction and in 2012 he was awarded the MONUSCO Force Commander’s Commendation and the Queen’s Diamond Jubilee Medal.
+In December 2004, Col (Ret’d) Fawcett was awarded the NATO Meritorious Service Medal; in 2007, he was appointed as an Officer of the Order of Military Merit; and in 2010 he was awarded the RCMP Award of Distinction.
+He was awarded the MONUSCO Force Commander’s Commendation and the Queen’s Diamond Jubilee Medal in 2012.